-The SEC's Industry Guide 7 disclosure requirements and its proposed Subpart 1300 of Regulation S-K relating to an SEC reporting company's significant mining operations do not apply to MJDS issuers, which instead must comply with the NI 43-101 disclosure requirements in Canada relating to mining operations.
+The new Subpart 1300 of Regulation S-K relating to an SEC reporting company's significant mining operations will not apply to MJDS issuers, which instead can comply with the NI 43-101 disclosure requirements in Canada relating to mining operations.

-While none of Subpart 1200 and proposed Subpart 1300 of Regulation S-K nor SEC Industry Guide 7 disclosure requirements apply to Canadian issuers filing registration statements or period reports with the SEC on MJDS forms84, Canadian MJDS issuers typically alert investors that the disclosure in their filings regarding reserve and resource estimates is being made in accordance with the Canadian requirements, and not the SEC's requirements, to avoid any claims under the antifraud provisions of the U.S. federal securities laws alleging confusion about which standard governed the disclosure.
+While none of Subpart 1200 and Subpart 1300 of Regulation S-K disclosure requirements apply to Canadian issuers filing registration statements or periodic reports with the SEC on MJDS forms, Canadian MJDS issuers typically alert investors that the disclosure in their filings regarding reserve and resource estimates is being made in accordance with the Canadian requirements, and not the SEC's requirements, to avoid any claims under the antifraud provisions of the U.S. federal securities laws alleging confusion about which standard governed the disclosure.

-For mining companies, to date, this disclosure, typically phrased as a "Note to U.S. Investors Regarding the Presentation of Mineral Reserves and Mineral Resources," essentially:
+For mining companies, this disclosure, typically phrased as a "Note to U.S. Investors Regarding the Presentation of Mineral Reserves and Mineral Resources," essentially:

-- outlines that the mineral reserve and mineral resource estimates disclosed in the offering materials were prepared in accordance with NI 43-101, which differs from Guide 7; - explains the main differences between NI 43-101 and Guide 7; and - provides certain warnings associated with the uncertainty around "measured," "indicated" and "inferred" mineral resources, given that Guide 7 generally prohibits disclosure of estimates that are not reserves as defined in Guide 7.
+- outlines that the mineral reserve and mineral resource estimates disclosed in the offering materials were prepared in accordance with NI 43-101, which differs from the SEC's standards; and - explains the main differences between NI 43-101 and the SEC's standards.